Vitamin D deficiency during Covid-19

 All babies under one year should be given a daily supplement of 8.5-10 micrograms unless they have more than 500mls of fortified formula milk.

 Sunshine, not food, is where most of your vitamin D comes from.
 So even a healthy, well-balanced diet, that provides all the other vitamins and nutrients you need is unlikely to provide enough vitamin D. You make vitamin D under your skin when you are outside in daylight.
 Vitamin D works with calcium and phosphorus for healthy bones, muscles and teeth.
-It is also important in protecting muscle strength and preventing rickets, osteomalacia and falls.
+It is also important in protecting muscle strength and preventing rickets, osteomalacia (bone softening) and falls.

 1. Why is Vitamin D important?